 We are lucky in Kona to have some of the most beautiful Golf Courses in the world within a 20 mile circumference.
 This website is devoted to Golf on The Big Island of Hawaii.
 We will be blogging about many of these golf courses as we travel around the island on a golf adventure!
-Here is a complete List of All Public/Private Courses on the Kona Side of the Big Island:
+Scroll down to see a complete list of All Public/Private Courses on the Kona Side of the Big Island.

 78-7000 Alii Dr